fbpx

 As you can expect a piece of glass with this range and these kinds of professional specs, doesn’t come cheap.
 At $7000 new, this one’s only going to be an option for a very specific type of photographer with well-defined photography goals in mind—and a back healthy enough to lug around nearly 7.5lbs of extra weight when out on assignment.

-What to Look for When Choosing a Sports Lens
+What to Look for When Choosing a Nikon Lens For Sports

 After hours of research, we feel convinced that our top picks for a Nikon sports lens are the best options on the market today.
 However, we also realize that you might still want to compare other possibilities to make sure you choose the glass best suited to your particular needs.